| Real Name | Alfredo James Pacino |

 Health and addiction

-Pacino has admitted to abusing alcohol and pills (specifically downers) early in his career, partly because he found his sudden rise to fame after The Godfather difficult to cope with.[202][203]
-He achieved sobriety in 1977.[202]
-In his memoir, Pacino stated that he has never taken cocaine in his life, even though there's the "general belief" that he is a cocaine addict due to his roles in films like Scarface.[204]
+Pacino has admitted to abusing alcohol and sedatives early in his career, partly because he found his sudden rise to fame after The Godfather difficult to cope with.[233][234]
+He achieved sobriety in 1977.[233]
+In his memoir, Pacino stated that he has never taken cocaine in his life and avoided hard drugs.
+He has credited his mother for saving his life and keeping him off drugs that caused his closest childhood friends die from overdose.[235]

 Acting credits and accolades

-Pacino has won and been nominated for many awards during his acting career, including nine Oscar nominations (winning one) and five BAFTA nominations (winning one) for his film work; 19 Golden Globe nominations (winning four) and seven SAG Award nominations (winning two), each recognizing both his film and TV work; three Primetime Emmy Award nominations (winning two) solely for his work on television; and three Tony Award nominations (winning two) for his stage work.
+Pacino is one of the few performers to have received the Triple Crown of Acting.
+He has won and been nominated for many awards during his acting career, including nine Oscar nominations (winning one) and five BAFTA nominations (winning one) for his film work; 19 Golden Globe nominations (winning four) and seven SAG Award nominations (winning two), each recognizing both his film and TV work; three Primetime Emmy Award nominations (winning two) solely for his work on television; and three Tony Award nominations (winning two) for his stage work.

-Pacino completed the triple crown in 2004 and has been recognized by the highest awards in American film, television, and theater for the following performances:
+Pacino has been recognized by the Academy of Motion Picture Arts and Sciences (AMPAS) for the following performances:

 - 45th Academy Awards (1973): Best Supporting Actor, nomination, for The Godfather